MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/MediaPlayerElement.md

 ![MediaPlayterElement example](../../resources/images/Controls/MediaPlayerElement.png)

 > [!NOTE]
-> If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
+> This control is currently available as a developer preview for Windows 10, version 1903, and later.
+Although we encourage you to try out this control in your own prototype code now, we do not recommend that you use it in production code at this time.
+For more information, see [XAML Islands feature roadmap](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#xaml-islands-feature-roadmap).
+If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
 If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.

 ## About MediaPlayerElement control